googleapis/google-cloud-ruby/RELEASING.md

    gem, repeat steps 4 through 12 for the `stackdriver` gem.

 1. After your pull request has passed all checks and been approved by reviewers, **Squash and merge** it.
-This will trigger a build on [Kokoro](#checking-the-status-of-kokoro-builds), which will create the [GitHub release summary](https://github.com/googleapis/google-cloud-ruby/releases) and build and push the gem to [rubygems](https://rubygems.org/).
+Do **not** delete the branch.
+[Kokoro](#checking-the-status-of-kokoro-builds) will create the [GitHub release summary](https://github.com/googleapis/google-cloud-ruby/releases) and build and push the gem to [rubygems](https://rubygems.org/).
 If yoshi-automation reports a failure creating the [GitHub release summary](https://github.com/googleapis/google-cloud-ruby/releases), file a bug on [releasetool's issue tracker](https://github.com/googleapis/releasetool/issues), and [write the release manually](writing-a-github-release-summary-manually).
 If yoshi-automation reports that the release build has failed, follow [these steps](#checking-the-status-of-kokoro-builds), selecting the Kokoro build titled "Kokoro - Release".

 1. If everything has gone successfully, [yoshi-automation](https://github.com/yoshi-automation) will post twice on the merged PR.
 Once to provide the status and link for the [GitHub release summary](https://github.com/googleapis/google-cloud-ruby/releases), and again to provide the status of the task to publish to [rubygems](https://rubygems.org/).
 At this point, please delete the branch created by releasetool in step 11(iv).